SpaIndex.com: Guide to Day Spas and Stay Spas

 What we cannot find is a single informative article or treatise, no clinical tests or trials, from a reputable source or authority which demonstrates, proves, or even suggests a benefit from an Ion / Foot Detox Bath, other than the general feeling of well-being which comes from soaking the feet in hot water.

-In a January 2008 article appearing in the Poughkeepsie Journal, we learned about Nina Venturella, CEO and Founder of Spa-Tacular Health in Palm Desert, California.
+In a January 2008 article appearing in the Poughkeepsie Journal (archive link no longer available), we learned about Nina Venturella, CEO and Founder of Spa-Tacular Health in Palm Desert, California.
 According to the article, she has given hundreds of ionic foot baths since her facility opened in March 2006.
+The excerpts said:

 Proponents claim the detox baths enhance the immune system, relieve pain and joint stiffness, regulate sleep, remove heavy metals, improve organ function and assist in recovery time from illness.